Discover the art of spinning fiber into yarn using natural fibers and a drop spindle or spinning wheel.

 Attach your roving to the leader string on your wheel or spindle, and gently begin spinning.

-Be easy on yourself in the beginning — learning complex motor skills takes time.
+Be easy on yourself in the beginning, as learning complex motor skills takes time.
 Do it in a quiet place where you can concentrate.
 Spin until you’re frustrated or tired, then stop and put it away.
 Try it again tomorrow, and the next day.
 I recommend spinning a little bit every day, if you can, to make learning easy and enjoyable.
 In time, you will learn to enjoy a relaxing afternoon at the wheel or with the spindle.

-Spinning isn’t for everyone, but for many people, it is an enjoyable hobby or small business opportunity.
+Spinning fiber isn’t for everyone, but for many people, it is an enjoyable hobby or small business opportunity.
 For many small farms, raising fiber animals can be a valuable addition, especially if you know enough about spinning to raise great fiber that hand spinners will love.
 This age-old hobby and skill set is becoming increasingly popular, as people once again learn how to grow, process and enjoy a small farm’s bounty.